-Located at the crossroads of regions Limousin, Quercy, Périgord and Auvergne, Pays de Beaulieu offers a wide range of landscapes and activities.
-Rich in history and architecture, you will discover many Romanesque churches, a leading vernacular, and the presence of humans in the area since 50 000 years of Neanderthal Museum.
-Unspoilt nature and authenticity of the rural heritage of the Pays de Beaulieu are a place to live, at their own pace, calmly and intently.
+Located at the crossroads of the Limousin regions, Quercy, Périgord and Auvergne, the Country of Beaulieu-sur-Dordogne offers a wide range of landscapes and activities.
+Rich in history and architecture, you will discover many Romanesque churches, a leading vernacular heritage and the presence of man in the area for 50,000 years Neanderthal museum.
+Unspoilt nature and authenticity of the rural heritage are the Pays de Beaulieu-sur-Dordogne a place to live at their own pace, calmly or intensely.

-Born of a medieval fishing village in the year 855, Beaulieu offers visitors the abbey church of Saint-Pierre, a masterpiece of Romanesque art known for its eardrum and its rich treasury (the Virgin and Child 12th century, enamel reliquary of the 13th century), its narrow streets and timbered houses.
-On the Waterfront, the chapel of the Penitents is reflected in the Dordogne.
-A few kilometers away, stands the castle of yew Estresses and millennia.
+Medieval city born from a fishing village in the year 855, Beaulieu-sur-Dordogne offers the visitor the abbey Saint-Pierre, a masterpiece of Romanesque art known for its eardrum and its rich treasury (the Virgin and Child twelfth century., enamel reliquary from the thirteenth century.), narrow lanes and half-timbered houses.
+On the docks, the chapel of Penitents is reflected in the Dordogne.